itsnauman/weatherbot/README.md

     set LUIS_MODEL="MODEL_URL"

 ### Usage
-Install dependencies using `npm install` and to run the bot from a console window execute "npm run start".
+Install dependencies using `npm install` and to run the bot from a console window execute `npm run start`.

 ### BotConnectorBot Usage
 To run the bot using the Bot Framework Emulator open a console window and execute: